obsidianmd/obsidian-help/en/Import notes/Import from Google Keep.md

 6. Select the location of your `.zip` file.
 7. Click **Import** and wait until import is complete.
 8. You're done!

+### Supported features

+- All checklists will import as top-level items because Google Keep doesn't export indentation information.
+- Reminders and user assignments on notes will not be imported because these features are not supported by Obsidian.
+- All other information should import as a combination of content and tags.